SallyFl/SallyFl.github.io/index.md

 [Prototype map of multiple voyages](https://sallyfl.github.io/multipleVoyages/) from the museum's collections using test data only.

-[Life on the Ocean Waves - a mp of multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journals, logbooks, diaries and letters in the collection.
+[Life on the Ocean Waves - a map of multiple voyages](https://sallyfl.github.io/oceanWaves/) using real collection data based on journals, logbooks, diaries and letters in the collection.